 Play around with the consistency and add water if you prefer a thinner smoothie versus a thicker one.

 If you love and have them on hand, try adding some raw hazelnuts (optional).
-In case you add the nuts, I highly recommend the pea milk over regular milk.
-It just makes the drink super creamy!
+They just make the drink super creamy!
 The taste is out of this world!

 Enjoy this super simple breakfast recipe that is so easy to incorporate into your post-workout morning routine or to start your day healthy!

-Don't forget to also check some of my other protein-rich breakfast smoothies:
+Don't forget also to check out some of my other protein-rich breakfast smoothies:

 The Perfect Protein Smoothie to Boost Energy and Digestive Health